huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ## RoBERTa

-### A. Load checkpoints for the classfication model
+### A. Load RoBERTA Checkpoints for the Classification Task

-We load the pre-trained RoBERTa model with a sequence classification header using the HuggingFace `AutoModelForSequenceClassification` class:
+We load the pre-trained RoBERTa model with a sequence classification head using the Hugging Face `AutoModelForSequenceClassification` class:

 ```python
 from transformers import AutoModelForSequenceClassification